h600878/dat110-rdt/README.md

 What could/should the sender do in case a corrupt ACK / NAK segment is received?

 Implement your proposed solution and use the `TestRDT2DataAckNakBitErrors.java` to test your solution.
-You can modify the probability of transmission errors by adjusting the value `CORRUPTPB` in `RDT21DataAckNakBitErrors.java` network model.
+You can modify the probability of transmission errors by adjusting the value `CORRUPTPB` in the `RDT2DataAckNakBitErrors.java` network model.
+To run the test you will also have to change the cast from `SegmentRDT21` to `SegmentRDT` since otherwise a cast-exception will be raised.

 #### Exercise 4 - RDT 2.2 Implementation